 3)What do you know about the company?

-one should always learn about the company that you are applying for, it shows that you are interested and it also helps you present your skill sets in a manner that the company would like to see. you should know what they do, who their competitors are and how you can work for them.
+You should always research the company that you are applying for.
+It shows your interest in the job!
+Alongside, it also helps you present your skill sets in a manner that the company would like to see.
+It is always a plus to know what the company does?
+Who their competitors are? and How you can work for them?

 It may seem like a stupid question, but it is not.